Who can adjust these settings?

 Users can go to the All past or AI-processed tabs and click on the green Request meeting notes button next to the corresponding meeting.

-Users will be able to see whether the request for access was approved, denied, or still awaiting a response.
+These users will be able to see whether the request for access was approved, denied, or still awaiting a response.
 If the request was denied, users can re-request access via the meetings list page.

 On the individual meeting page